Netflix/metaflow-docs/docs/metaflow/debugging.md

    3. Set the "Working directory" field to the directory containing your Flow script
 3. You can now set your breakpoints as usual in your Flow code and select "Debug" from the "Run" menu.

-Note that since Metaflow may launch multiple steps in parallel, you may actually hit multiple breakpoints at the same time; you will be able to switch between those breakpoints using the drop down menu (it will say "MainThread").
+Note that since Metaflow may launch multiple steps in parallel, you may actually hit multiple breakpoints at the same time; you will be able to switch between those breakpoints using the dropdown menu (it will say "MainThread").
 You can also restrict Metaflow to only execute one step at a time by adding "--max-workers 1" to the "Parameters" field.

 ### Debugging with VSCode

 You can enable debugging of a Flow in VSCode by adjusting your project's configuration in `.vscode/launch.json`.

-Here is a recording of the end-to-end setup proccess:
+Here is a recording of the end-to-end setup process:

 <ReactPlayer controls url="https://www.youtube.com/watch?v=xWGxDeojqeM" />